How to choose the right amount of seeds

 The next step is to figure out how many seeds should be germinated.
 It is recommended to sow more seeds than necessary to compensate for germination losses.
 20% should be added to the estimated total number of plants.
 Any excess plants can be sold or given to relatives.

 In total, you would need to plant thirty seeds to get 56 kg. tomato harvest.
 With this information, you now know how many seeds will be needed to produce the desired yield.
-In addition, it is also possible to calculate the required area in the greenhouse knowing the exact amount of plants.
+In addition, it is also possible to calculate the required area in the greenhouse by knowing the exact amount of plants.